Home

 Polyurethane insulation is usually foamed into place inside each door section, and will bond to the interior and exterior panels.
 This adds rigidity to the door, and also is better at reducing noise transmission than polystyrene.
 Polyurethane foam has roughly twice the R-value of equal-thickness polystyrene.

 As you can see, there are a lot of options to choose from.
 Each type has pros and cons.
 You just have to weigh each one of them against your needs, and choose the best garage doors for your particular situation.
+Check out the menu of our Related Pages for information on all the different garage door types.

 Return from Best Garage Doors to Garage Plans Etc. home page